No devpt in 10 yrs, Mamata took Bengal back to 19th century, says Rajnath | Politics

 Controversy had erupted in 2017 at a school in Tehatta, Nadia district, over celebration of Saraswati puja, with one section of students apparently trying to stop another group from observing the festival.

-In that very year, the West Bengal government had tried imposing curbs on Durga idol immersion, as the occasion coincided with Muharram, but the high court later eased the restrictions.
+In that very year, the West Bengal government had imposed curbs on Durga idol immersion, as the occasion coincided with Muharram, but the high court later eased the restrictions.

+Insisting that the country has become stronger under the Narendra Modi dispensation, the Defence Minister said that the Indian Army ''stood firm'' during a face-off with China in Ladakh, referring to the incursions by the Chinese PLA and the disengagement of the armies thereafter.

+He also said that the country has taught Pakistan a lesson with airstrikes on terror bases to eliminate ultras, following attacks in Uri and Pulwama in Jammu and Kashmir.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)